yaoshixin007/MCW-Containers-and-DevOps/Setup.md

 2. On the Create container registry blade, enter the following:

-    -   Registry name: Enter a name, such as \"fabmedicalSUFFIX,\" as shown in the following screenshot.
+    -   Registry name: Enter a name, such as "fabmedicalSUFFIX", as shown in the following screenshot.

     -   Subscription: Choose the same subscription you are using for all your work.